Training Guides

 How long is a Food Hygiene Level 2 certificate valid for?

 There is no official expiry date set by law, but the general industry recommendation is to refresh your food hygiene training every three years.
-Many employers require staff to retrain on this cycle to ensure knowledge stays current and to demonstrate ongoing due diligence during inspections.
+Many employers require staff to retrain on this cycle to keep knowledge current and to demonstrate ongoing due diligence during inspections.

 Can I complete the course on my phone?